Bethany Collinge

 Graphite on paper

-Further exploring the theme of chaos, this work uses
+Further exploring the theme of chaos, this work uses semi directed casting of graphite shavings onto paper, causing the image to emerge and drive its own construction.

 THIS IS NOT HOME